NavUWB/SAFinalProj/README.md

 Controllers - Depending on view changes, Home controller may need to be changed (it's only mapping links to views).
 Otherwise, only additional classes, no deletes.

-Data - Need to give the database a context.
+Data - DONE Need to give the database a context.
 I'm really unsure of how the magic happens here, but I beleive we're mapping each model and it's associated data to a field in the database for CRUD.

 Migrations - Downstream further we'll need to add DB connections, but this would only be one of us (may not be necessary).